axboe/fio/HOWTO.rst

 highest 3 bits indicating the IO priority class (:option:`prioclass` and :option:`cmdprio_class` options).

+The entry's *issue time* is the command issue time in nanoseconds.
+The logging of the issue time can be toggled with :option:`log_issue_time`.
+This field has valid values in completion latency log file (clat), or submit latency log file (slat).
+The field has value 0 in other logs files.

 Fio defaults to logging every individual I/O but when windowed logging is set through :option:`log_avg_msec`, either the average (by default), the maximum (:option:`log_window_value` is set to max) *value* seen over the specified period